-How to Set Up Custom Commands in Streamlabs
+How to Set Up Custom Commands on Streamlabs

-To set up custom command, complete the following:
+To set up custom command, complete the following steps:

 How to Disable Chat Commands in Streamlabs

 If you don’t want do delete a command, but want to disable it temporarily, do the following: